‘Colten’s Law’ officially filed, aims to crack down on drivers who hit pedestrians under the influence

-The bill is named after Colten Carney, who was struck and killed by a car while he was walking to work nearly four years ago.
+The bill is named after Colten Carney, who was struck and killed by a car while the 24-year-old was walking to work nearly four years ago.

-His mother then found out that while Colten’s blood was tested for substances, his killer’s blood was not, because existing law does not require it.
+His mother then found out that while Colten’s blood was tested for substances, the driver’s blood was not, because existing law does not require it.

+“We wanted to do something so that no other family has to question whether their loved one was killed by the negligence of someone else,” Michelle Carney, Colten’s mother said Friday.

 “The bill would empower the police officers to detain someone who has hit a pedestrian to test for the presence of drugs or alcohol in their system,” Meza explained.